karlwancl/Trady/README.md

         {
             // Your construction code here

-            // You can make use of other indicators for computing your own indicator, and you should register your first-level dependencies through RegisterDependencies method
-            _smaIndicator = new SimpleMovingAverage(equity, param1);
+            // You can make use of other indicators for computing your own indicator _smaIndicator = new SimpleMovingAverage(equity, param1);
         }